kyouko-taiga/swift-thoughts/tutorial/01_constants_variables_and_types.md

 ## Tuples

-A tuple is a container composed of two or more values.
+A [tuple](https://en.wikipedia.org/wiki/Tuple) is a container composed of two or more values.
 It can be initialized with a comma-separated list of values, enclosed in parentheses.
-Tuples can be defined for any permutation of other types, and for as many types as needed.
+A tuple type is a Cartesian product of as many types as needed.
-Note however that the number of values inside a tuple can never change:

 ```swift
 let bulbasaur = (001, "Bulbasaur")